theengs/gateway/docs/use/use.md

   "txpower":12
 }
 ```
-If possible, the data will be decoded and published.
+If possible, the data is decoded and published.

-[OpenMQTTGateway](https://docs.openmqttgateway.com/), proposes a [web upload](https://docs.openmqttgateway.com/upload/web-install.html) binary `esp32dev-ble-mqtt-undecoded` that will publish directly to 'home/<gateway name>/BTtoMQTT` making it directly compatible with Theengs Gateway MQTTtoMQTT decoding feature.
+[OpenMQTTGateway](https://docs.openmqttgateway.com/), proposes a [web upload](https://docs.openmqttgateway.com/upload/web-install.html) binary `esp32dev-ble-mqtt-undecoded` that publishes directly to 'home/<gateway name>/BTtoMQTT` making it directly compatible with Theengs Gateway MQTTtoMQTT decoding feature.

 :::tip
-By default Theengs Gateway will listen to `home/+/BTtoMQTT/undecoded`, if you have several ESP32 gateways with OpenMQTTGateway sending out MQTT messages with undecoded data, Theengs will pickup all of them and centralize the decoded BT sensor data in one place.
+By default Theengs Gateway listens to `home/+/BTtoMQTT/undecoded`, if you have several ESP32 gateways with OpenMQTTGateway sending out MQTT messages with undecoded data, Theengs picks up all of them and centralizes the decoded BLE sensor data in one place.
 :::

 ## Home Assistant auto discovery
-If enabled (default), decoded devices will publish their configuration to Home Assistant to be discovered.
+If enabled (default), decoded devices publish their configuration to Home Assistant to be discovered.
 - This can be enabled/disabled with the `-D` or `--discovery` command line argument with a value of 1 (enable) or 0 (disable).
 - If you want to use Home Assistant discovery with other home automation gateways such as openHAB, set `-Dh` or `--hass_discovery` to 0 (disable).
 - The discovery topic can be set with the `-Dt` or `--discovery_topic` command line argument.